natroberts19/Liri-Node.js/README.md

 ..*node liri.js movie-this <movie name>
 ..*node liri.js do-what-it-says

-###Technologies Used
+### Technologies Used
-####Node.js Packages
+#### Node.js Packages
-..*node-twitter-api package to retrieve current Tweets from the Twitter API.
+*node-twitter-api package to retrieve current Tweets from the Twitter API.
-..*node-spotify-api package in order to retrieve song information from the Spotify API.
+*node-spotify-api package in order to retrieve song information from the Spotify API.
-..*node request package to retrieve movie information from the IMdb API.
+*node request package to retrieve movie information from the IMdb API.
-..*fs readFile and fs appendFile to read data from the random.txt and append data to the log.txt.
+*fs readFile and fs appendFile to read data from the random.txt and append data to the log.txt.